Welcome to the 2000 Stories Victorian Adolescent Health Cohort Study and Victorian Intergenerational Health Cohort Study

 We would like to thank the participants who gave their time to this part of the study – we know that it was a busy period in life and your input was greatly appreciated.
 We look forward to learning more about your experiences in the years to come.

 Childhood Phase: 2015 and Beyond

 2000 Stories is currently completing an exciting phase of our family study; the Victorian Intergenerational Health Cohort Study (VIHCS).
 Since 2015 we have been following up with families who spoke to us when their children were babies, and we are now contacting them as their child turns 8 years old. .
 Through this project we are learning about their health and wellbeing as they grow up.
 Our aim is to examine how the health of one generation may relate to the health of the next generation.
 We have been contacting eligible participants and inviting them to attend a short interview either at the Royal Children’s Hospital or at their own home where parents and child complete a survey about themselves.
+For participants unable to attend a face to face interview, we are also able to arrange a phone or online interview.
+This has helped participants who may have moved interstate or overseas stay involved in our family study.
 We hope that the information collected during this stage of the study will significantly improve our understanding of how to best promote the health and wellbeing of the next generation of Australians.

-In November 2013, our team was awarded a grant from the National Health and Medical Research Council (NHMRC), which has enabled us to develop the next phase of the 2000 stories: Victorian Intergenerational Health Cohort Study.
-Many excellent studies Australia-wide applied for NHMRC grant funding from the Australian Government, so this award is an incredible achievement and reflects the importance of this research and its potential to inform public health policy.
+Many excellent studies Australia-wide applied for NHMRC grant funding from the Australian Government, so these awards are an incredible achievement and reflects the importance of this research and its potential to inform public health policy.